jsr-io/jsr/frontend/docs/about-slow-types.md

 inferred are not considered "slow types".

 In general, simple inference is possible if a symbol is does not reference other symbols.
-It is also not possible if TypeScript would perform a type widening or narrowing operation on the type (for example arrays containing different shapes of object literals).
+It is also not possible if the TypeScript compiler would perform a type widening or narrowing operation on the type (for example arrays containing different shapes of object literals).

 Simple inference is possible in two positions: